oeggy03/tp/docs/DeveloperGuide.md

        Expected: Internship is added.
 Details of the newly added internship are shown in the Command Result Box.

     3. Test case: `add i 1 n/`<br>
        Expected: No internship is added.
-An error message is shown in the status message indicating that the role name cannot be blank.
+An error message is shown in the Command Result Box indicating that the role name cannot be blank.

     4. Other incorrect add internship commands to